manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 LocalDateTime returnDate = rental.getReturnDate();
 ```
 This example demonstrates that when the selected columns of a query contain all the non-null columns of a selected table,
-such as with `select *` queries, the query results consist of _entity_ instances instead of _Row_ instances.
+such as with `select *` queries, the query results consist of _entity_ instances instead of _row_ instances.

 Notice the `fetchOne` method matches the parameters in the query and returns just one item, the `Rental`.

+Unlike Row interfaces, entities may participate in CRUD operations and are fully customizable.

 Parameters are both type-safe and injection-safe.

+See [entities](#entities) for fuller coverage of the subject.

 ### Inline SQL